jessejanderson/personal-goals/happy-moments/happy-moments-2016.md

+Not going to try to force doing this daily since I keep forgetting, but I'm going to keep it around for times I do want to record a happy moment.
+Maybe over time I will be able to build up the habit, but right now I'm not going to force it.

 02/06/2016
 ---
 Calvin **demanded** we watch Star Wars today (We watched the first hour).
 He's really starting to remember all the names even though he's only seen it once now - stormtroopers, R2-D2, Darth Vader, Luke, Chewbacca, etc. Still struggling to say C-3PO though. "three seee... wut his name?"
 Pretty fun watching him grow to love something I love. ;)